 The bill S. 49 aims to amend the South Carolina Code of Laws by adding Section 27-1-80, which establishes a Transfer on Death (TOD) designation for real property.
 This provision allows any owner of real property to designate a beneficiary who will receive the property upon the owner's death, without the need for testamentary processes.
 The bill outlines the procedures for creating, modifying, and revoking a TOD designation, as well as the rights of beneficiaries and the implications for property ownership during the lifetime of the owner.
 It specifies that a TOD designation must be recorded in the Office of County Records and serves as conclusive evidence of the designation.

-Additionally, the bill clarifies the rules governing the transfer of property for both sole owners and multiple owners with right of survivorship.
-It stipulates that a TOD designation is ineffective for multiple owners without such rights and provides guidelines for how property is to be divided among beneficiaries.
-The bill also details the process for retitling property upon the death of the owner(s) and the necessary actions required by the master in equity.
-This legislation is set to take effect upon approval by the Governor.
+Additionally, the bill delineates rules for both sole owners and multiple owners of real property regarding the transfer of property through a TOD designation.
+It clarifies that only owners with a right of survivorship can utilize the TOD designation and provides guidelines for how property is to be titled among beneficiaries.
+The bill also stipulates that the master in equity will oversee the retitling of property in accordance with the TOD designation upon the death of the owners.
+This act will take effect upon approval by the Governor.

 Latest Version: 27-1-80